daniel-ac-martin/apidoc/README.md

 	2. xmllint (libxml)
 	3. xsltproc (libxml)

-It compiles the source documention to another documentation format so that it can be incorporated into the project's main documentation.
-At the time of writing the only format supported is the docbook format used by PhD (which is what is used to generate php.net).
+It compiles the source documentation to another documentation format so that it can be incorporated into the project's main documentation.
+At the time of writing the only format supported is the Docbook format used by PhD (which is what is used to generate php.net).

 ## Installation